 - 3 tablespoons Fresh Italian Flat Leaf Parsley, chopped fine

-- For the sausage, I used 2 1/2 pounds of raw chicken sausage from the butcher counter at my grocery store, which makes 4-6 servings depending how hungry you are.
-(One sausage for 6 servings, 1 1/2 sausages for 4 hearty servings).
+- For the sausage, I used two and a half pounds of raw chicken sausage from the butcher counter at my grocery store, which makes 4-6 servings depending how hungry you are.
+(One sausage for 6 servings, one and a half sausages for four hearty servings).

 - Use a generous spoonful of the peppers and onions for each serving with the sausage